How To Merge And Center On Google Sheets

 Conclusion

 In conclusion, merging and centering cells in Google Sheets is a simple process that can help you organize and present your data in a more visually appealing way.
 By following the steps outlined in this article, you can easily merge and center cells to create professional-looking spreadsheets.
-(See Also: How To Create An Inventory System In Google Sheets)
+(See Also: How To Draw Borders In Google Sheets)

 Recap: In this article, we covered how to merge and center cells in Google Sheets, including why you would want to merge and center cells, how to merge cells, how to center cells, and how to merge and center cells together.
 We also discussed common scenarios where merging and centering cells can be useful.